MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Parameter_Binding.md

 1. If the pipeline input hasn't been bound, try to bind `ValueFromPipeline` parameters with type conversion:

-   For parameters that take pipeline input by value (type), convert the pipeline input to the required type.
+   Attempt to convert the pipeline input to the required type.
 If the conversion fails, the parameter isn't bound.

 1. If the pipeline input hasn't been bound, try to bind `ValueFromPipelineByPropertyName` parameters with type conversion:

    The name of the property must match the name of the parameter or one of its aliases.
 If the input type doesn't match, attempt to convert the input to the matching type.
 If the conversion fails, the parameter isn't bound.

 ## Visualize parameter binding